 Based on “Epistemology in the Age of Neuroscience”, Journal of Philosophy 1987

 For decades, Patricia Churchland has contributed to the fields of philosophy of neuroscience, philosophy of the mind and neuroethics.
 Her research has centered on the interface between neuroscience and philosophy with a current focus on the association of morality and the social brain.
-A professor Emeritus of Philosophy at the University of California, San Diego and adjunct professor at the Salk Institute, Pat holds degrees from Oxford University, the University of Pittsburg and the University of British Columbia.
+A Professor Emeritus of Philosophy at the University of California, San Diego and Adjunct Professor at the Salk Institute, Pat holds degrees from Oxford University, the University of Pittsburg and the University of British Columbia.
 She has been awarded the MacArthur Prize, The Rossi Prize for Neuroscience and the Prose Prize for Science.
 She has authored multiple pioneering books, her most recent being Touching a Nerve.
 She has served as President of the American Philosophical Association and the Society for Philosophy and Psychology.
-Pat lives in Solana Beach, California, with her husband Paul, a neurophilosopher, and their golden retrievers Duff and Farley.
+Pat lives in Solana Beach, California, with her husband Paul, a neurophilosopher, and their labradoodle Millie.
 They have two children, Anne and Mark, both neuroscientists.

 Academic Awards and Grants